/// blog Image Hosting

 Storage removal happens within about a minute.
 Edge cache expiry can add a few more minutes, during which some viewers may still see a cached version.
 After that the link returns 404 everywhere.

-No. There is no trash, no backup, and no undo.
+No. There is no trash or backup, and no undo.
 Treat every delete as permanent.
 If you need a second copy, download the file first using the Download button on the share page.

 It is retired and never reassigned to a future upload.
-Anyone who still has the old link hits a 404 — they do not land on somebody else's image.
+Anyone who still has the old link hits a 404, so they do not land on somebody else's image.

 /// related